 - Evaluate Federal grant programs for mitigation funding opportunities, if and where the value provided exceeds the application and compliance requirements, and when Bellevue's application would likely be competitive. - Encourage emergency response agencies to execute pre-authorized contracts with water delivery services, to have vendors potentially available to truck bulk water (tankers) or bottled water (large retailers) when the need arises.
-(See Chapter 5) - Develop Standard Operating Procedures (SOPs), perform initial & refresher training, and conduct periodic exercises to establish and maintain readiness for alternative supply and delivery methods. - Inform and encourage residents to store 14 days of water, if possible. - Provide translation of public messaging, signage and other media related to emergency preparation and response, to improve cultural competency and access to emergency services.
+(See Chapter 5) - Develop Standard Operating Procedures (SOPs), perform initial & refresher training, and conduct periodic exercises to establish and maintain readiness for alternative supply and delivery methods. - Inform and encourage residents to prepare 14 days of water supplies, through clear and consistent communication in partnership with regional agencies and other utilities. - Provide translation of public messaging, signage and other media related to emergency preparation and response, to improve cultural competency and access to emergency services.